katahiromz/paper/README.md

-# Infinity Paper by katahiromz
+# Infinity Paper

+The idea behind creating this module came from imagining a virtual piece of paper with infinite bounds inside a computer.
+Of course, real computers have memory limitations.

 ## Language